sematext/docs/docs/monitoring/spm-faq.md

 sudo service spm-monitor restart
 ```

-If you used **bash script** based installer, then just run the
-installation command again ("`curl -ko installer.sh` ...." or "`wget
---no-check-certificate -O installer.sh` ...").
-There is no need to go
-through "**Client configuration setup**" steps since the existing
-configuration will be preserved.

-After that is done, next step is the same as with apt-get/yum/zipper
-upgrade - you should restart monitored server (if using
-in-process/javaagent monitor) or standalone SPM monitor.

 **Note**: In case of **Memcached**, **Apache** and plain **Nginx** -
 after completing upgrade steps described above, you must also run
 commands described in Step 2 - Client Configuration Setup (which is
 accessible from <https://apps.sematext.com/ui/monitoring>, click
 Actions-\>Install Monitor for app you have installed)

 **Note**: If you moved SPM client from **/opt/spm** to different
 directory, you will first have to move SPM back to original /opt/spm